danimrprofe/partituras/Leiva-nuclear.md

 ```
 **Estrofa**
 ```
-A        D       A        D
-Creo que fui demasiado sincero
-A       D         A       D
-Y no lo quiero pensar
-A        D         A         D
-Es tan real que te cagas del miedo
-A       D         A
-Y no lo vas a olvidar
+A        D       A        D    A           D      A   D Creo que fui demasiado sincero, y no lo quiero pensar A        D         A         D     A         D         A  D Es tan real que te cagas del miedo, y no lo vas a olvidar
 ```
 **Estrofa**
 ```